James Whelan (bishop)

 James Whelan, O.P.
 (December 8, 1823 – February 18, 1878) was an Irish-born prelate of the Catholic Church.
 He served as the second bishop of the Diocese of Nashville in Tennessee from 1860 to 1864.
 Whelan was a member of the Dominican Order.

 Biography

 Early life

 James Whelan was born in Kilkenny, Ireland on December 8, 1823.
 He family immigrated to the United States when he was age 10 or 12, settling in New York.
 He joined the Dominican Order in 1839 at the novitiate in Springfield, Kentucky, and made his profession in 1842.
 He studied philosophy and theology at the Dominican convent at Somerset, Ohio.

 Priesthood

 Whelan was ordained a priest in Somerset for the Dominican Order by Bishop John Purcell on August 2, 1846.
 The Dominicans assigned Whelan to missionary work until 1852, when he was appointed president of St. Joseph's College in Somerset.
-In 1854, Whelan ecame provincial superior of St. Joseph's Province (which included all the United States except the Pacific Coast).
+In 1854, Whelan became provincial superior of St. Joseph's Province (which included all the United States except the Pacific Coast).